Anthropology Blogs 2016

 Glossographia – Anthropology, linguistics, and prehistory

 Dedicated to the interdisciplinary study of language from a social scientific perspective.
-Stephen Chrisomalis is an anthropologist and assistant professor at Wayne State University.
-Primary research focus on the anthropology of mathematics, specifically numerical systems.
+Stephen Chrisomalis is a linguistic anthropologist and cognitive anthropologist working at Wayne State University in Detroit, Michigan.
+At the intersection of linguistics, archaeology, anthropology, cognitive science, and evolution, with particular foci on epigraphy, literacy studies, writing systems, numeration, and the history of science and mathematics.

 Giovanni Picker, Visiting fellow at University of Bristol